-We met Annie on our Noosa Bush & Beach ride.
+We met Annie on our Noosa Bush & Beach ride in Queensland (sadly no longer available).
 This was Annie’s first Globetrotting adventure and I think we may have started something… she is hooked and already planning where she will ride next!
 We loved getting to know Annie on the ride and think you will to.
 Have a read and discover why horses mean the world to her!

 What is your day job?

 I work as a psychologist with ACT Mental Health.
 I previously worked in the Forensic Mental Health Team for close to four years and recently began working with the City Mental Health Team (community team).

 How have horses influenced or changed your life?